-2.3.2.4 Surface topography and structures by camera investigations
+2.3.2.3 Surface topography and structures by camera investigations

 The camera provides images in the visible wavelength range.
 Images are used for surface characterisation, topographic map, crater record and development of the shape model.
-As baseline, an advanced design of the ExoMars mission close-up imager, CLUPI, is used.
+As baseline an advanced design of the ExoMars mission close-up imager, CLUPI, is used.
 A design study for adaptation as an orbiter camera was performed for the MarcoPolo-R asteroid sample return mission study RD[11].

-The lens based very compact instrument design fulfils the performance of a classic wide angle camera.
-It is based on a full colour APS by Infenion.
-This detector is no longer available.
-Some adaptation to update detector designs are required.
+The lens bases very compact instrument design fulfils the performance of a classic wide angle camera.
+It is based of a full colour APS.
+This specific detector is out of production and no longer commercially available.
+There is also no alternative product featuring the same characteristics currently on the market.
+Some adaptations of the instrument using up-to-date detector developments are required.
 Currently no filters are foreseen.
-Table 2-4 provides the basic characteristics of this camera.
+Table 2-3 provides the basic characteristics of this camera.